-However, there is also another system, proposed very recently, to achieve the same result without the use of the expensive machinery necessary for permanent brain freezing: chemical preservation.
+However, there is also another system, proposed very recently, to achieve the same result without the use of the expensive machinery necessary for the permanent freezing of a brain: chemical preservation.

 In practice it is not a question of freezing but of preserving the brain through chemical preservatives, preventing it from being destroyed by the attack of oxygen or bacteria, if you like, this is a new and modern form of mummification.
-To propose this economic system (cost between $ 3.000 and $ 10.000 when it will be fully operational) is the Brain Preservation Foundation whose technicians state that neuroscientists already today can store small volumes (about 1 cubic mm) of animal brain tissue immediately after death with incredible precision since the characteristics and structure of each synapse within these volumes are well preserved until at the nanometer scale, using an inexpensive method of chemical fixation, operating at room temperature, called “plastination”.
+To propose this economic system (cost between $ 3.000 and $ 10.000 when it is fully operational) is the Brain Preservation Foundation whose technicians state that neuroscientists already today can store small volumes (about 1 cubic mm) of animal brain tissue immediately after death with incredible precision since the characteristics and structure of each synapse within these volumes are well preserved up to at the nanoscale, using an inexpensive method of chemical fixation, operating at room temperature, called "plastination".
 The image in the photo is an example of plastination of a local brain circuit, already implemented in the main neuroscience laboratories.
-Starting from this a part of neuroscientists today would agree that our memories are written in the brain at the level of synaptic connections, a synaptic preservation of an entire brain after clinical death would probably have the capacity to preserve an individual's memory and identity. that he undergoes this process, which is, however, as already mentioned, particularly economical.
+Starting from this a part of neuroscientists today would agree that our memories are written in the brain at the level of synaptic connections, a synaptic preservation of an entire brain after clinical death would probably have the ability to preserve an individual's memory and identity. that it undergoes this process, which is, however, as already mentioned, particularly economical.

 Problem: How could an individual whose brain has undergone cryonics or plastination return to consciousness?